 Maureen’s music has been played and commissioned by important performers, cultural institutions and Festivals including: Michigan State University and Dr. James Forger, the Department of Electronic Production and Design in Berklee College of music, The International Alliance of Women in Music, Rice University and Dr. Arthur Gottschalk, Musicacoustica-Beijing Festival, Punto de Encuentro International Festival in Spain, Emufest International Festival in Italy, Sonoridades Alternativas International Festival in Argentina, Visiones Sonoras International Festival, Foro Internacional de música nueva Manuel Enríquez, and Instrumenta Contemporánea Festival in Mexico, among others.
 Reyes has served as Composer-in-Residence in several programs and universities in United States.
 Notable recognition from various awards includes the 2nd Prize in the 1st UNEAC Competition in Composition “Harold Gramatges” edition: 2009, and the International Composition Competition “Musicalia”, where she won two 1st Prizes and three honorary mentions, editions: 2005, 2006, 2007, 2008 and 2009 in Havana, Cuba.

-Reyes is member of The Society for Electro-Acoustic Music in the United States (SEAMUS), Board Member of the International Alliance of Women in Music (IAWM), and National Union of Writers and Artist of Cuba (UNEAC), among others professional affiliations.
+Reyes is member of The Society for Electro-Acoustic Music in the United States (SEAMUS), Board Member of the International Alliance of Women in Music (IAWM), and National Union of Writers and Artist of Cuba (UNEAC), BMI, among others professional affiliations.